dekuNukem/daytripper/mysterious_glitch.md

 Recently a few of my customer told me that the daytripper they received didn't work properly after assembled.
 Once turned on, the LED on the TX unit would breath for a few seconds, then go completely dead and not responding to objects in front of the sensors.

-I provided them with free replacements right away, however it did make me wonder how in the world did it happen, since I personally test every single board before mailing them out.
+I provided them with free replacements right away, however it did make me wonder how did it happen, since I personally test every single board before mailing them out.

 One of the customers told me that the affected TX would work fine on its own as a bare circuit board, but go bad once assembled with front and back plates, which was even more baffling.
 How could some screws and two acrylic plates affect the functionality of the circuit board?

 ## Investigation

 I put together a handful of TX boards trying to replicate the problem, testing to make sure they work both before and after.
 I assembled about 20 of them before finally got one that's misbehaving.
-The board would work fine on its own, but stop working once the upper standoff was tightened to a certain degree.
+The board would work fine on its own, but stop working once the upper standoffs were tightened to a certain degree.

 At first I thought the screws and standoffs were shorting some traces, but checking the board layout I don't see traces anywhere near the screw holes on the circuit board, as I did take it into consideration during the design phrase.